 6. You've Had A Change In Mortgage Companies

-Often times, mortgage companies will sell your loan to another company.
-When you get a letter from your new mortgage company notifying you of the change, send it to your agent.
-Your agent can then relay that change to your insurance company, allowing for them to update your information and send important insurance documents like your yearly bill, typically paid through an escrow account, to the right address.
+Have you taken advantage of low-interest rates and refinanced your home?
+Score!
+If you voluntarily changed mortgage companies to do so, make sure you tell your agent when all loan documents have been finalized.
+It's also important to remember that mortgage companies will often sell your loan to another mortgage institute, whether it be right away or years down the road.
+When you get a letter from your new mortgage company notifying you of the change, don't forget to send it to your agent.
+Your agent can then relay that switch-up to your insurance company, allowing them to update your information and send important insurance documents like your yearly bill, typically paid through an escrow account, to the right address.
 If your agent and insurance company aren't notified of the change in mortgage companies, your policy may lapse due to your bill not being sent to the correct place.

 7. You've Started A New Job